 Etiquette for a Zoom advising appointment:

-MS in Applied Statistics and Decision-Making, MS in Business Analytics, MS in Information Technology, MS in Marketing Intelligence, MS in Media Management
+MS in Applied Statistics and Decision-Making, MS in Business Analytics, MS in Information Technology, MS in Marketing Intelligence, MS in Media Management, MS in Global Finance

 The Gabelli Graduate Peer Advising program connects established graduate students with incoming new students to provide support, guidance, and information and help with their transition to the Gabelli School of Business and New York City.
 Gabelli Graduate Peer Advisors also work with the Office of Graduate Advising and Student Engagement, university administrators, and the Student Advisory Council (SAC) to collaborate on ideas and represent their Gabelli graduate program.